graeme-lockley/rebo-lang/docs/index.md

 "Char"
 ```

-There are 3 special characters that can be used is a char literal.
+There are 4 special forms that can be used as a char literal.

 ```rebo
 > int('\n')